alping/medical-reference-cards/README.md

 Besides these files, there might be additional source files (files containing data or designs) for each card located in the source subfolder.

 For filenames use:
   - The domain and card name as the base
   - All lowercase letters
   - Hyphens (-) to combine words
   - Example filenames for card describing the normal physiology for the pediatrics domain:
     + `pediatrics-normal-physiology.yaml`
     + `pediatrics-normal-physiology_front.pdf`
     + `pediatrics-normal-physiology_back.pdf`

+### Style guide for content
+- Font: Arial or Helvetica, around 10p (depending on content)
+- Images: Preferably vector images

 ### Structure of .yml file
 ```yaml